Code-Institute-Submissions/KateEllen-life-hacks_SeptResub/README.md

 )
 - [Best Life Online](https://bestlifeonline.com/easy-home-hacks/)

-- The icons in the footer were taken from [Font Awesome] (https://fontawesome.com/)
+- The icons in the footer were taken from ![Font Awesome] (https://fontawesome.com/)